curityio/istio-demo-installation/IDEAS.md

 Deploying a working small Web UI and API that use the Identity Server and API Gateway.

-## Article 4: Advanced Routing with Istio
+## Article 4: Benefits of Istio

-Using more advanced routing options to manage cross cutting concerns.
+Using Istio for better management of cross cutting concerns.\
+One possible application could be around routing of users via cookies and heart tokens.

 ## Article 5: Using Cert Manager